benwake1/cypress-gui/README.md

 Click **View** on the queued run to open the live view, where console output updates in real time via WebSockets.

+### 5. Generate Test Scaffolds (optional)

+**Testing → Test Generator**

+A multi-step wizard generates a ready-to-run Cypress or Playwright e-commerce test suite for Magento-based stores.
+Select the test scenarios you need, provide your store's base URL and credentials, and download a ZIP containing fully configured spec files and supporting config.
+Available to Admin and PM roles.

 ---

 ## Running Tests